Thomas Arrest Using KIK Messenger

 When Detectives questioned Thomas about the messages, he denied having the Kik Messaging app on his phone.
 He also denied knowing the victim was 15 years-old, though earlier communication indicate he acknowledged her age.

 Thomas was booked into the Polk County Jail on charges of Travel to Meet After Use of Computer to Lure Child (F-2) and Use Computer to Seduce Solicit Lure Child (F-3).
-Thomas was also charged with Violation of Probation from an out-of-county juvenile probation charge.

 “This is another example of how parents should continue to monitor what their children are doing with social media,” said Chief Charlie Bird.
 “I applaud this mother for getting involved and stepping in to take this threat off the street.”